WiiLink24/web/src/content/guide/evc.md

 > If you change the region of your Wii, any previous data WILL BE PERMANENTLY ERASED!
 >
 > If you want to take advantage of the new languages, you WILL NEED TO ERASE YOUR DATA!
+>
+> To use custom regions, you must use AnyGlobeChanger.